danilo-dessi/SKG-pipeline/README.md

 # Scientific Knowledge Graph Exctraction Pipeline

-This repository contains the source code of the work described in:
+This repository has the purpose to provide the code used to build scholarly knowledge graphs as described in:

 ``` Danilo Dessì, Francesco Osborne, Diego Reforgiato Recupero, Davide Buscaldi, and Enrico Motta.
 (2022).
 THIS IS THE TITLE.
 UNDER REVIEW```